Empty Bottle: Publications and venue culture

-"The Empty Bottle Chicago: 21+ Years of Music / Friendly / Dancing, a 200-page oral history...[from]...local indie publisher Curbside Splendor," edited by John E. Dugan with an introduction by John Darnielle, was released in June 2016.
-"The book's subtitle references the words on the canopy over the club's front door."
+The Empty Bottle Chicago: 21+ Years of Music / Friendly / Dancing, a 200-page oral history edited by John E. Dugan, was published by Curbside Splendor in 2016.
+It included an introduction by John Darnielle and recollections from musicians, employees, and patrons.
+The book documented the club's role in 1990s Chicago music and its support for performers working outside the mainstream.